 To begin, ensure that you have plugged in the ethernet cable to your router, and have connected the other end to the receipt printer.
 The Ethernet port is located on the back left-hand side of the printer.

-Note: Your IP address will be different to the one listed in the picture above.
+Note: Your IP address will be different from the one listed in the picture above.

-Important: The key here is to ensure that your receipt printer and your iPad are connected onto the same internet network.
-This is so when you record a sale in Hike POS on your iPad, it will automatically print a receipt to your Star TSP143 printer
+Important: The key here is to ensure that your receipt printer and your iPad are connected to the same internet network.
+This is so that when you record a sale in Hike POS on your iPad, it will automatically print a receipt to your Star TSP143 printer

 Open your Hike iPad app, and draw up the menu by selecting Settings.